linode/docs/docs/guides/development/next-js/next-js-with-typescript/index.md

 - '[LogRocket: Using Next.js with TypeScript](https://blog.logrocket.com/using-next-js-with-typescript/)'
 ---

 With Next.js, your React applications start with a rich structure and set of features.
-Built-in routing and server-side rendering, among numerous other features, set Next out as a powerful framework.
+Built-in routing, server-side rendering, and among numerous other features, Next.js is a powerful framework built upon React to create production-ready applications.

 On top of that, Next.js also offers first-class support for TypeScript.
 This means that you can easily start building efficient React applications with all of the advantages of a strongly-typed language like TypeScript.

 It only takes a little configuration to get your Next.js project running with TypeScript.
-Learn how to do just that in this tutorial.
+Learn how to do just that in this guide.
 See how to create a new Next.js project with TypeScript and how to convert an existing project to use TypeScript.
 Then follow along to see how you can put together the TypeScript code for your own Next application.

 ## Before You Begin

-1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide, and complete the steps for setting your Linode's hostname and timezone.
+1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

 1. This guide uses `sudo` wherever possible.
 Complete the sections of our [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access, and remove unnecessary network services.

 1. Update your system.

-    - On Debian and Ubuntu, you can do this with:
+    - On **Debian** and **Ubuntu**, use the following command:

             sudo apt update && sudo apt upgrade

-    - On AlmaLinux, CentOS (8 or later), or Fedora, use:
+    - On **AlmaLinux**, **CentOS** (8 or later), or **Fedora**, use the following command:

             sudo dnf upgrade

 {{< note >}}
-This guide is written for a non-root user.
+The steps in this guide are written for non-root users.
 Commands that require elevated privileges are prefixed with `sudo`.
-If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
+If you’re not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

 ## What Is Next.js?